fenilli/Lumbricus/README.md

 - [x] Initialize the project and dependencies.
 - [x] Set up and engine struct for window management using winit.
 - [x] Implement the game loop with delta-time tracking.
-- [ ] Create the app context for passing to controllers.
 - [ ] Implement input event handling (e.g., ESC to quit).

 ### Phase 2: Graphics and Rendering